liljemery/fastapi-backend/Readme.md

 4. Add tests
 5. Submit a pull request

-## License

-[Your License Here]

 ## Support

-For support, email support@foodvery.com or open an issue in the repository.
+For support, email jeremyinoa67@gmail.com or open an issue in the repository.